Sleek, durable design; Stunning display; Comfortable keyboard; Punchy audio; Fast SSD; Good battery life

 The EliteBook x360 1030 offers a beautiful panel, a great keyboard and solid battery life all condensed into a durable, high-class design.

 It's not every day that you get a sleek, 13.3-inch premium machine in your lap capable of withstanding military-grade torment.
 On top of its wicked durability, HP's EliteBook x360 1030 G3 ($2,149 as configured; $1,449 starting price) offers an exquisite keyboard, a pair of intense Bang & Olufsen speakers and a blazing-fast SSD.
 While the EliteBook x360's middling performance for the premium price gives us some pause, it makes up for it with solid battery life and a remarkable display.
+All things considered, the EliteBook x360 1030 G3 is one of the best business laptops on the market.

 The EliteBook x360 is a 2-in-1 with a petite, aluminum chassis lathered in a gray-silver hue.
 Its lid is home to a glossy HP logo and a two-tone line that runs across the lip.